TheTommyTwitch/TheTommyTwitch.github.io/Portfolio.md

 ![Emerald](img/fresnode.png "FresNode")

 ## Twitter Clone aka "Screamer"
 This was a project I did for the web development bootcamp at Fresno City College.
 It is meant to be a very simplistic clone of twitter.
 Users log in with their google account, and then they can post "screams".
+The backend is written in Golang, and powered by [Google App Engine](https://cloud.google.com/).
 Everything is stored in the app-engine datastore.

 For further details on Screamer, please visit the [repository on Github](https://github.com/TheTommyTwitch/twitter-project).

 ![Emerald](img/screamer.png "Screamer")

 ## Get the weather!
 This is a fun little page I made to display the current weather in San Diego, California.
-It uses an API from openweathermap.org, and even changes the background picture based on weather conditions!
+It uses an API from [Open Weather Map](http://openweathermap.org), and even changes the background picture based on weather conditions!

 Check it out!
 [Code on Codepen](http://codepen.io/TheTommyTwitch/pen/EVVaGV).